Materials: Foam and coils

 The Saatva Youth is a durable, high-quality mattress designed incredibly well for growing children.
 If you have the money to spend on a durable mattress, we would say yes.
 However, if it’s not in your price range, there are always other options.

 The Saatva Classic is a luxury hybrid mattress designed for adults.
 Similar to the Saatva Youth, the Classic uses springs in the support layer.
 This makes both beds cool and easy to move around on.

 We like the Saatva Classic for kids who have aged out of the Saatva Youth.
 The Classic comes in three firmness options: plush soft, luxury firm and firm.
 The softest model is good for side-only sleepers, the luxury firm for those who like the medium-firm feel of the Saatva Youth but are simply too big and the firm for kids who want an even firmer bed.

 Unlike the polyfoam and innerspring materials of the Saatva Youth, the Loom & Leaf is a memory foam mattress.
 The all-foam construction provides better pressure relief than the Saatva Youth and is a good option for older kids and teens who want a mattress that can last them through college.

 The Saatva Youth has a flippable design and a medium-firm feel.
 The Loom & Leaf comes in two firmnesses.
 The luxury firm has a similar firmness to the Youth, while the firm has a much sturdier feel.
-The Youth’s surface is a bit springier, but the Loom & Leaf better minimizes motion transfer, great for kids who share their bed with furry family members.
+While the Youth’s surface is a bit springier, the Loom & Leaf better minimizes motion transfer, which is great for kids who share their bed with furry family members.